 From the very minute that you consider redundancy, Citation can provide advice and support.
 Whether it’s to begin the process or not, when to begin it or what procedures to implement first, our experts can answer any redundant questions you may have.

 If you’re considering redundancy within your company, try our Redundancy Calculator to work out how much pay you may be expected to pay out.
-Note: this is a basic calculator – as a client, you’ll have access to much more complex calculators for greater accuracy based on your exact circumstances.

 As a client of Citation, you will gain access to a wide variety of powerful online applications, including Employee Management, Online Training and Risk Assessment Creation